CJuice/TransparencyPortal_PythonProcesses/README.md

     * Metadata references to fiscal years will need to be revised during deploy

 ### Step 12 - Deploy
+* If updating/overwriting existing production assets
+    * Replace the data with the newly approved data
+    * Revise metadata
+* If using the new staged assets and moving off of existing production assets
-* Switch staging data assets from private to public OR replace existing production data with new data and revise metadata
+    * Switch staging data assets from private to public
+    * Switch existing production assets to private from public
+    * Rename existing production assets to have new name such as "OLD"
+    * Rename new production assets, previously staging assets, by removing "STAGING" reference
 * Import the configurations from the approved staging sites into the existing production sites
-* Notify DBM SME
+* Ensure site updated and then notify DBM SME

 ### Step 13 - Testing
 * After notifying SME of production push, perform testing